 Preliminary site and route selection areas are defined by hydraulic parameters.
 The downstream boundary of a compressor station is determined by locating the compressor station at a point where the maximum site-rated power available for the selected unit is fully used and the compressor station is discharging at the pipeline MOP while compressing the design flow requirements.
-The upstream boundary is determined by locating the selected unit at a location where any excess power available at the next downstream compressor station is consumed and the compressor station is discharging at the pipeline MOP while compressing the design flow requirements.
-Optimally, compressor stations are located in the immediate vicinity of existing pipelines to avoid additional pipeline that would otherwise be required to connect the new compressor stations.
+The upstream boundary is determined by locating the selected unit at a location where any excess power available at the next downstream compressor station is consumed and the compressor station is discharging at the pipeline MOP while compressor station is consumed and the compressor station is discharging at the pipeline more station is discharging at the pipeline MOP while compressing the design flow requirements.

 The preliminary route selection area for new pipelines is defined by the reasonable alternative routes between the end points of the new pipeline.
-The location of loops of existing pipeline segments is often restricted, for practical purposes, to areas along existing pipeline corridors and between existing block valve sites.